muskacirca/tutorial-relay-graphql/README.md

 }
 ````

-Then run the follwinf command
+Then run the following command
 ````
 npm start
 ````